tmkn/packageanalyzer-docs/docs/core_concepts/package.md

 ```
 > Note that `getDecoratorData` will throw if the key doesn't exist!

-This was a conscious design decision so that destructoring can be used in a TypeScript environment:
+This was a conscious design decision so that destructuring can be used in a TypeScript environment:
 ```typescript
     const { published } = getDecoratorData("decorator_key");
 ```